diku-dk/futhark/docs/language-reference.rst

 an apostrophe, e.g. ``'t``), *size-lifted* (``'~t``), and *fully lifted* (``'^t``).
 Only fully lifted type parameters may be instantiated with a functional type.
 Within a function, a lifted type parameter is treated as a functional type.
-All abstract types declared in modules (see `Module System`_) are considered non-lifted, and may not be functional.

 See also `In-place updates`_ for details on how uniqueness types interact with higher-order functions.